haleelsada/NLP--few-tools/README.md

 # NLP--few-tools
-Some most used NLP tools described in the form of few projects
+Some most used NLP tools described in few projects Here are some nlp tasks as frequency distribution,sentiment analysis,finding answer from discription,named entity recognition